Kim2091/helpful-scripts/Image Tiling/README.md

 *Written by ChatGPT*

 This script allows quick tiling of your images with multithreading.
-Put your images in an `images` folder, and it'll output the results in `output`. ~2000% faster than MagickUtils.
+Just provide and input and output folder. ~2000% faster than MagickUtils.

 **Features:**

 * Split images into tiles of any size
-* Optional Grayscale output
-* Option to skip saving tiles based on their size
+* Generate a specified number of tiles per image or generate as many non-overlapping tiles as possible
+* Convert tiles to grayscale
-* Option to skip saving tiles that are mostly black or white
+* Skip black and white tiles

-**Planned:**
-* Progress bar
+* Enforce a minimum size for the tiles

 **Required Packages:**

 * pillow
-* argparse

-`python TileImages.py /path/to/image/folder --tile-size 512 --color-type g --skip-tiles --min-tile-size 256 /path/to/output/folder`
+How to use: `python TileImages.py /path/to/image/folder /path/to/output/folder`

-    /path/to/image/folder: This is the path to the folder containing the images to be tiled.
-All subfolders will be searched recursively.
-    --tile-size 512: This specifies the size of the tiles in pixels.
-The default value is 512.
-Tiles will be square.
-    --color-type g: This specifies that the output tiles should be grayscale.
-Use "g" for grayscale or "c" for color.
-The default is color.
+**Additional Arguments:**
+* `-t` -  Specify the size of the tiles to take from the image.
+Use like so: `-t 512 512`
+* `-n` - The number of tiles to save per image.
+This will take a set amount of tiles from each image, pulled from random locations.
+This helps with increasing variety in your dataset without saving unnecessary tiles
+* `-g` - Saves your images in grayscale
+* `-m` - Sets a minimum size for tiles.
+If any tiles are below the specified size, they will not be saved
-    --skip-tiles: This flag causes the script to skip tiles that are predominantly black or white.
-A tile is considered predominantly black or white if its average pixel value is less than 5 or greater than 250, respectively.
+* `-s` - The script will not save tiles that are predominantly black or white.
-    --min-tile-size 256: This flag limits the size of the tiles to a minimum value in pixels.
-Any tiles smaller than this size will be skipped.
-For example, if the tile size is 512 and the minimum tile size is 256, any tiles that are 256x256 or smaller will be skipped.
-    /path/to/output/folder: This is the path to the output directory where the tiled images will be saved.
-The directory will be created if it does not already exist.